jfpanisset/aswf-infra-packer/README.md

 This two step process is also required to pass the `VIRTUAL_HOST` and `VIRTUAL_PORT` environment variables to the Jenkins container needed for the NGINX reverse proxy.

 We set the Security Realm to use the [ldap plugin](https://plugins.jenkins.io/ldap) and point it to the `ldap.local` CNAME.
-[Notes on LDAP server setup and client authentication](https://medium.com/@griggheo/notes-on-ldap-server-setup-and-client-authentication-546f51cbd6f4) has some very useful not on how to configure the LDAP plugin in Jenkins, in particular with regards to getting certificates to work for TLS / LDAPS.
+[Notes on LDAP server setup and client authentication](https://medium.com/@griggheo/notes-on-ldap-server-setup-and-client-authentication-546f51cbd6f4) has some very useful info on how to configure the LDAP plugin in Jenkins, in particular with regards to getting certificates to work for TLS / LDAPS.

 # Building the Infrastructure